Police video from 'Cop City' operation doesn't show shooting

 Again, the officers yell commands to exit.
 After giving a warning, they shoot pepper balls toward the tent and then advance toward it, determining that it’s empty.

-Over the last two months, about a dozen people have been arrested on charges including domestic terrorism related to protests against the training facility.
+Over the last two months, at least 19 people have been arrested on charges including domestic terrorism related to protests against the training facility.
 Six of those arrests came during a Jan.
 21 protest in downtown Atlanta after Tortuguita’s death that prompted GOP Gov. Brian Kemp to declare a state of emergency, giving him the option of calling in the Georgia National Guard to help “subdue riot and unlawful assembly.”

 Since then, local officials have vowed to move forward with the project.